petervdn/audiobuffer-loader/README.md

 Note that this callback will not be fired at all during decoding (which happens after a file is loaded).
 This may not be noticable for smaller files, but when you have files containing many minutes of audio the progress will not change for a while.

+## errors
+The returned promise will be rejected when loading or decoding fails.

+## load more files
+If you need to load multiple files, you might be interested in this [sample manager](https://github.com/petervdn/sample-manager).